Loaded Sweet Potato Fries (Ground Beef)

 - Turn the heat to medium-high, add the beef, ¼ teaspoon of salt, cumin, garlic powder, and chili powder.
 Sauté for 5 minutes, stirring occasionally, until beef is browned and cooked through.

 - To serve, place sweet potatoes on a plate.
-Top with lettuce, the cooked beef mixture, tomato, guacamole or avocado, and scallions.
+Top with lettuce, the cooked beef mixture, tomato, guacamole or two large sliced avocados, and scallions.

 I think even my husband will love this!
 Can’t wait to try it!